 Cook County Department of Transportation & Highways (CCDOTH) enacts the Complete Streets Guidelines.
 Read more:

 14 ALTERNATIVES HAVE BEEN REVIEWED AND PROJECT IS MOVING FORWARD.
-MULTI-PURPOSE ACCOMODATIONS WILL BE INSTALLED ON THE EAST SIDE OF QUENTIN FROM DUNDEE ROAD TO LAKE COOK ROAD REGARDLESS OF THE FINAL ALTERNATIVE CHOSEN BY CCDOTH.
+MULTI-PURPOSE ACCOMMODATIONS WILL BE INSTALLED ON THE EAST SIDE OF QUENTIN FROM DUNDEE ROAD TO LAKE COOK ROAD REGARDLESS OF THE FINAL ALTERNATIVE CHOSEN BY CCDOTH.
 THE BIKE PALATINE CLUB SUPPORTS ALTERNATIVE #6 FOR SAFETY-MOBILITY-CONNECTIVITY!
 NEXT PUBLIC MEETING PLANNED FOR SPRING 2017 WITH A FINAL DECISION IN 2018 TO BUILD QUENTIN.

 Previously on this topic...

-At an Open House stakeholder meeting held on December 8, 2008 visitors were invited to view a 15 minute audio/visual presentation of the proposed 4/5 lane road rebuild, then proceedeed to another room where many displays were available for viewing, including an artist rendering of the entire project scope.
+At an Open House stakeholder meeting held on December 8, 2008 visitors were invited to view a 15 minute audio/visual presentation of the proposed 4/5 lane road rebuild, then proceeded to another room where many displays were available for viewing, including an artist rendering of the entire project scope.
 Visit WWW.BUILDQUENTIN.COM to see the displays and download PDF files for viewing full size.
 Comments were taken by CCHD (now known as CCDOTH) until December 22, 2009 to be entered into the permanent record for this Phase I of the project.
-Although there has been much contraversy on the number of lanes, the good news is that all interested seem to agree on the importance of a bike and pedestrian accomodations.
+Although there has been much controversy on the number of lanes, the good news is that all interested seem to agree on the importance of a bike and pedestrian accommodations.

 Ela Road resurfacing is now complete from Central Road to Lake-Cook.
 This road is now much more bike-friendly than ever before.
 Penny Road resurfacing may be delayed until the 2010 construction season.
 Colfax resurfacing is still scheduled for the current construction season.